corda/corda/docs/source/design/corda-gradle-plugin-v2/corda-testing.md

 Doesn't this setting belong to ``startNode`` with a default in the driver setup?

-This new plugin is intended for CorDapps.
+Note: This proposal is intended just for CorDapps developers.
-Driver tests we write to test the platform will have to use a different approach to discover which apps to deploy.
+Driver tests that we (R3 devs) write to test the platform will have to use a different approach to discover which apps to deploy.

 ## Requirements